 Carolyn A. Lin

-Professor Lin received her B.A. in Foreign Languages and Literature from National Central University in Taiwan, M.S. in Journalism and Mass Communication from Iowa State University and Ph.D. in Mass Media and Telecommunication (currently Media and Information) from Michigan State University.
-Her research and teaching focus on the content, uses and effects of digital, media, risk, crisis, marketing, and cross-cultural communication on individuals, communities and society.
-She was Head of Communication and Associate Dean of the Graduate School at the University of Connecticut.
+Professor Lin received her Ph.D. in Media and Information from Michigan State University.
+Her research and teaching interests focus on environmental, science, health, risk, crisis, marketing, cross-cultural and computer-mediated communication at an individual, community and societal level.
 As the recipient of a University Distinguished Research Faculty award, she is also the founder of the Communication Technology Division at the Association for Education in Journalism & Mass Communication.
-Her recent research covers such topics as environmental risk communication, healthy eating/active living, digital marketing, social media advertising, and multicultural marketing communication.
-She has also developed and conducted research on the uses and effects of a bioinformatics system as well as two separate mobile applications for obesity prevention and storm preparedness.
-Other recent risk communication projects encompass such areas as HIV prevention, nutrition education, medication adherence, binge-drinking avoidance, smart partying norms and influenza immunization, among others.
-Her interests in climate-change related risk and crisis communication include coastal, structural and social resiliency as well as environmental literacy, health and sustainability.
+Her recent research covers such topics as environmental crises, public health risks, digital sensor systems, artificial intelligence, mobile applications, augmented reality, digital and social media marketing, and multicultural marketing communication.
+She has developed or co-developed a commercialized bioinformatics system and two interactive health video games as well as a health promotion and storm preparedness mobile applications.
+Her interests in climate-change related communication research addresses the dynamics of coupled natural and human systems via integrated socio-environmental systems to generate solutions for building social resiliency as well as enhancing environmental literacy, health and sustainability.

-Current CIRCA project: Scoping of Dredge Materials Islands and Wetlands for Green Infrastructure Resiliency Projects, Connecticut Department of Housing
+CIRCA projects: Scoping of Dredge Materials Islands and Wetlands for Green Infrastructure Resiliency Projects, Connecticut Department of Housing; Developing Location-Based Communication and Public Engagement Strategies to Build Resilient Coastal Communities, Connecticut Department of Energy and Environmental Protection.